yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-aws.md

 Make sure that the **Enable DNS resolution** and **Enable DNS hostnames** DNS settings in your application VPC are enabled.
 To access these settings, in the AWS [VPC console](https://console.aws.amazon.com/vpc/), select the VPC, click **Actions**, and choose **Edit VPC Settings**.

-## Create a PSE for AWS PrivateLink using ybm CLI
+## Set up a private link for AWS

-To use PrivateLink to connect your cluster to a VPC that hosts your application, first create a PSE on your cluster, then create an endpoint in AWS.
+To use PrivateLink to connect your cluster to a VPC in AWS that hosts your application, first create a private service endpoint (PSE) on your cluster, then create an endpoint in AWS.

 ### Create a PSE in YugabyteDB Managed